techmyth/techmyth.github.io/content/posts/vmware-govc-intro.en.md

 [bla@blabla govc]$
 ```

 #### Note: This tool assumes that the HTTPS certificate can be validated with its trust chain.
-If the certificate is "Self Sign" it is required to set the GOVC_INSECURE=1 variable.
+If the certificate is "Self Sign" it is required to set the GOVC_INSECURE=1 variable

 In this article I showed you an introduction about the `Govc` tool in the next articles I will be going into detail on how to use this tool to streamline the automation processes in our vSphere infrastructure.